DataDog/integrations-extras/go_pprof_scraper/README.md

 ### Configuration

-1. Edit the `go_pprof_scraper.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your go_pprof_scraper performance data.
+1. Edit the `go_pprof_scraper.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Go performance data.
 See the [sample go_pprof_scraper.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].